DKV Rottweiler Education Library

 Behavioral Development and Challenges

 Male Rottweilers commonly go through a phase where they test boundaries and challenge structure.
-This is a normal part of development but requires a confident, experienced owner who can provide clear leadership and consistency.

 Heat Cycles and Management Considerations